webplatformz/react-training-slides-v2/.github/ISSUE_TEMPLATE/course-instance.md

   - incl. setup instructions/prerequesites & info about JS recap (see wiki)
   - check with all in a non-european timezone if they're aware and fine with CET course time
   - Communicate that we appreciate participation for the full course duration and no partial participation with come&go
-  - possibly with hybrid approach (exercise room in camp zulu for interested people)
+  - possibly with hybrid approach (exercise room in camp zulu for interested people).
+People have to commit to the days on site - as we will organize lunch (at least, can add croisants)
 - [ ] Order a new collectors link for the Survey Monkey feedback form.
 Each link is different but points to the same form (e.g., [Feedback Form](https://de.surveymonkey.com/r/PTSDCGT))

 ### Latest 1 week before course